Sentiment Analysis Report

 Ghost Employees & Side Businesses

 Workers used mouse jigglers and auto-clickers to simulate activity while running Shopee/Lazada stores, freelancing on Upwork, or watching Netflix.
-"Online pero wala naman ginagawa" (online but not doing anything) became shorthand.

 04